Rick-Hiemstra/vwqc/README.md

 ### Prerequisites ###

-VWQC requires Vim 8.2.3832 or later or NeoVim 0.6.0 or later.
+VWQC requires Vim 9.1 or higher.
+Although Vimwiki which VWQC is built on is written in legacy Vimscript, VWQC is written in Vim9script.
+VWQC cannot be run in Neovim as Neovim does not support Vim9script.

-Make sure you have the following settings in your vimrc file:
+Make sure you have the following settings in your .vimrc file:

 ```
 set nocompatible